SreeramAditya/Analysing-apps-in-Google-Play-Store/README.md

 3.Data Visualization

+4. Also used built a dashboard using tableau

 Data Directory: It contains Dataset for the analysis.
 It has googleplaystore.csv which contains informationa about the Apps and googleplaystore_user_reviews.csv contains reviews about the App.

 Notebook contains all the steps done in chronological order: